-ZKPs [2] [13], and none of them has dealt with the related problem of topology changes in the network.
-A recent ZKPbased hierarchical proposal for MANETs related with the one proposed here was described in [4], where two different security levels were defined through the use of a hard-on-average graph problem, and no topology changes were considered.
+Up to now, very few publications have mentioned the proposal of authentication systems for ad-hoc networks using ZKPs.
+Two of them are [2] and [25], but none dealt with the related problem of topology changes in the network.
+Another recent ZKP-based proposal for MANETs related with the one proposed here was the hierarchical scheme described in [6], where two different security levels were defined through the use of a hard-on-average graph problem, but again no topology changes were considered.
+On the other hand, two works that may be considered the seed of this work are [3] and [4].
+The main differences between the proposal of this paper and both references are the following: